BetaHuhn/ackee-report/README.md

 ## 🛠️ Examples

-Running
+Run:

 ```shell
 ackee-report generate -d example.com -t hello@example.com
 ```

-will generate a report for the domain `example.com` and send it via email to `hello@example.com`.
+to generate a report for the domain `example.com` and send it via email to `hello@example.com`.

 To do this every month, create a cron job: